 We endeavor to cover all roller derby in Kansas City — period.
 Whether it’s men’s or women’s, junior leagues, coed, flat track, or banked track, if it’s roller derby in Kansas City, it’s on our radar.

 When we first began in 2011, Kansas City was home to no fewer than seven leagues of various kinds.
-That number has unfortunately dwindled some — the Cowtown Butchers, the Blacksnake Rollergirls, and the Kansas City Banked Beauties have all officially dissolved since then, for instance.
-Presently, the roller derby scene in Kansas City consists of three women’s flat track leagues (two of which boast coed teams as well) and a junior league for skaters ages 10-17.
+That number has unfortunately dwindled some — the Cowtown Butchers, the Blacksnake Rollergirls, the Missouri River Rollers, and the Kansas City Banked Beauties have all officially dissolved since then.
+Presently, the roller derby scene in Kansas City consists of two women’s flat track leagues (which boast coed teams as well) and a Juniors league for skaters ages 10-17.

 The Kansas City Roller Warriors.
 Founded in 2004, this WFTDA flat track league won the national championship in 2007 and has consistently been one of the most dreaded travel teams in all of women’s flat track.
 They practice and play at Memorial Hall in Kansas City, Kansas.
 Their four house teams are the Dreadnought Dorothys, the Victory Vixens, the Black Eye Susans, and the Knockouts.